UTA-ACL2/Barkopedia/README.md

 **Jul.
 8th, 2025**\
 The submission deadline is extended for 3 days.\
 The result announcement date is changed to Jul.
-22nd.
+22nd.\
+$\quad$ - We bring forward the announcement date to give winners the period to make travel arrangements to IJCAI

 **Jul.
 1st, 2025**\
 Test dataset for each task is released.